 While this may initially seem like the easiest question to answer, it’s not always so cut and dry.
 As a first-time business phone buyer, you might get a lot of conflicting figures from vendors, business contacts, or even the internet.
 Each and every business has a unique set of needs that can’t be solved with a one-size-fits-all approach.

 Based on all of the factors we’ve discussed so far, you can clearly see there is an endless number of customizations that would affect your overall cost.
 If you opt for a premise-based system, you’re going to have a much higher up-front cost, but won’t be paying a monthly service fee to your vendor.
 With a cloud-based small business VoIP system, you won’t have to purchase system hardware, but you will have a recurring monthly service fee.

 Our best advice when considering your budget is to find a vendor that will listen to your requirements and develop a customized plan based on your business – not a business that looks like yours.
 If you feel like you’re getting pushed into a system because that’s the pre-packaged offer, try to find a vendor that carries a range of solutions and system brands – eliminating the risk of an incentivized recommendation.
-Just because you’re an SMB, doesn’t mean that you should have to compromise!
+Just because you’re a small business, doesn’t mean that you should have to compromise!

 Rhode Island Telephone Has Small Business VoIP Solutions